crate.operator.restore_backup module

 classmethod register_subclass(restore_type)

-restore_type (str) –
+restore_type (str)

 subclasses: Dict[str, Any] = {'all': <class 'crate.operator.restore_backup.RestoreAll'>, 'metadata': <class 'crate.operator.restore_backup.RestoreMetadata'>, 'partitions': <class 'crate.operator.restore_backup.RestorePartitions'>, 'sections': <class 'crate.operator.restore_backup.RestoreDataSections'>, 'tables': <class 'crate.operator.restore_backup.RestoreTables'>}

-abstract async validate_restore_complete(*, conn_factory, snapshot, logger, **_kwargs)
+abstractmethod async validate_restore_complete(*, conn_factory, snapshot, logger, **_kwargs)

 Each subclass needs to define a method which indicates that the restore operation has been completed successfully.
 Or raise a kopf.TemporaryError in case the operation is still in progress.

-class crate.operator.restore_backup.SendSuccessNotificationSubHandler(namespace, name, ref, context, depends_on=None, run_on_dep_failures=False)
+class crate.operator.restore_backup.SendSuccessNotificationSubHandler(namespace, name, ref, context, depends_on=None, run_on_dep_failures=False, operation=None)

 Bases: StateBasedSubHandler